 - Freshly ground black pepper

 - In a small mason jar, combine dressing ingredients and shake to mix and emulsify.

-Recipe slightly adapted from Pioneer Woman
+The recipe is slightly adapted from Pioneer Woman.

 Amount Per Serving: Calories: 234Total Fat: 18gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 16mgSodium: 384mgCarbohydrates: 13gFiber: 3gSugar: 8gProtein: 6g